 Current podcasting setup?

-Samsung Q2U USB mic.
+- Samsung Q2U USB mic

-iPad – I sometimes record audio on that.
+- iPad – I sometimes record audio on that

 And in terms of how it’s changed since I started.

 I had the Blue Yeti and I was using that one primarily at first.
 It was my dream microphone and I have my pop filter and wanted to be in one specific location.
-But now I really just try to get the best sound that I can using the least equipment that I can cuz that makes the most sense for my lifestyle.
+But now I really just try to get the best sound that I can using the least equipment that I can because that makes the most sense for my lifestyle.

 What is something you think is overrated or underrated in podcasting?

 One thing that I find underrated in podcasts is testing out what might be a good fit for your primary listenership.
 I think a lot of us get really hung up on formatting.
 This is the format of a podcast.
-This is what these successful podcast sound like.
-But some of those are successful because they have a unique sound and now other people are trying to copy that and they can’t because that’s really specific to that audience, that host, that energy.
+This is what these successful podcasts sound like.
+But some of those are successful because they have a unique sound, and now other people are trying to copy that and they can’t because that’s really specific to that audience, that host, that energy.

-Not that I’m the expert, but my opinion is that if we were more focused on just being honest and open with our audience and ourselves and being willing to deschool from the idea that the perfect format is going to make everything make sense I think we’d have a lot more fun in podcasting and would have a lot more engaging podcast.
+Not that I’m the expert, but my opinion is that if we were more focused on just being honest and open with our audience and ourselves and being willing to deschool from the idea that the perfect format is going to make everything make sense.
+I think we’d have a lot more fun in podcasting and would have a lot more engaging podcast.

 If someone was to only listen to one episode of yours, which one would you send?